Missoula County, Montana: Economy

 Missoula County has a diverse economy as a growing regional trade center with several major employers such as the University of Montana, regional hospitals, and the U.S. Forest Service each employing thousands.
 However, 90% of wage and salary workers work for small businesses with under 20 workers with a quarter of them self-employed.

-Law and government
+Government

 Missoula County is governed by a Board of County Commissioners of three members; each serving six-year terms staggered so as to have one election every two years.
 The commission has authority over all legislative, executive, and administrative issues throughout the county not specifically reserved by law or ordinance to other elected officials.

+Politics

 Originally a swing county, Missoula County has voted reliably Democratic since 2004, and has voted Republican only once since 1988.
 In 2000, Republican George W. Bush won the county by a 9% margin while Green Party candidate Ralph Nader received over 16% of the vote in the county.
 This is most likely due to the city of Missoula being home to the University of Montana.